Blood Blockade Battlefront: Anime

 An anime television series adaptation was announced in May 2014.
 It was produced by studio Bones and directed by Rie Matsumoto.
 The series was broadcast for 12 episodes on MBS from April 5 to October 4, 2015.
 (Note: MBS listed the air dates for the series on Saturday at 26:28, which is effectively Sunday at 2:28 a.m.
 JST.)
 (Note: The final episode was originally scheduled for broadcast on July 5, 2015, but was delayed further due to exceeding the length of its normal 30 minute timeslot.
 It was eventually broadcast on October 4 of that same year.)
 A 25-minute original video animation (OVA) titled "King of the Restaurant of Kings" was bundled with the official Blood Blockade Battlefront guidebook, released on June 3, 2016.

 A second season was announced in December 2016.
 Titled Blood Blockade Battlefront & Beyond (血界戦線 & Beyond), the series was broadcast on MBS from October 8 to December 24, 2017.
 (Note: MBS listed the air dates for the series on Saturday at 27:08, which is effectively Sunday at 3:08 a.m.
 JST.)
 A 24-minute original animation DVD (OAD) was bundled with the fifth volume of the Blood Blockade Battlefront Back 2 Back manga, released on July 4, 2018.

 Funimation licensed the series for streaming on its official website.
-Following Sony's acquisition of Crunchyroll, the series was moved to the platform.
+Following Sony's acquisition of Crunchyroll, the series was moved to the platform; the series was removed from the platform in July 2026.
 The series was licensed by Madman Entertainment and AnimeLab for an English release in Australia and New Zealand.